texadactyl/ppolls2024/README.md

 The ```ppolls2024``` executable will create directories and files as needed on-the-fly.
 Make sure that the standard Go $HOME/go/bin directory is in the $PATH.
 Similar advice for Windows users (you would know better than me).

 Free advice regarding poll data: Do not bother looking at **national** poll data.
 It would make more sense if the national popular vote determined the leader; see https://www.brennancenter.org/our-work/research-reports/national-popular-vote-explained.
-But, that is not the way Presidential elections currently work in the USA.
+But, that is not the way the US Presidential elections currently work.
 I shall say no more on this subject!

 #### Installation